 Who can file an Appeal and how are they reviewed?

 A member, the member’s authorized representative (PDF) or a provider acting on behalf of the member, and with the member’s written consent, may file an appeal either orally or in writing.
 Oral appeals must be confirmed in writing and sent to us with your signature unless the request is for an expedited appeal.
 For standard authorization decisions, the appeal must be filed within 60 calendar days of the date on the denial letter.
-If a member wants to keep getting previously approved services while we review their appeal, they must file the appeal within 10 calendar days of the date on the member's denial letter.
+If the member wants to keep getting previously approved services while the appeal is being reviewed, the appeal must be filed within 10 calendar days of the date of the denial letter.
 If the final decision in the appeal process agrees with our decision, the member may need to pay for services received during the appeal process.

 A member may review the appeal case file and submit additional information to be considered as part of the appeal.
-Appeals will be reviewed by a healthcare professional with appropriate expertise in the subject of the appeal who was not involved in the original denial or determination.
+Appeals will be reviewed by a healthcare professional with appropriate expertise in the subject of the appeal who was not involved in the original denial or decision.

 What happens after I file an Appeal?

-Requests for appeals within the standard timeframe must be resolved within 14 days of receipt of the appeal, with a 14 day extension possible if additional information is required.
-Members may request that Coordinated Care review the Notice of Adverse Action to verify if the right decision has been made.
+Requests for standard (non-urgent) appeals must be resolved within 14 calendar days of receipt of the appeal, with a 14 calendar day extension possible if additional information is required.